 Clay Virtual Academy (CVA) is a school choice option for K-12 full and part-time students who reside in Clay County.
 Public, private or homeschool students may take classes with CVA.
+Students taking CVA for full time enrollment outside of Clay County must be released from their county of residence.

-CVA offers full time/part-time enrollment as a franchise of FLVS, but also offers other full time programs through other providers (local districts, virtual charter schools, and/or FLVS full time and flex).
+CVA offers full time/part-time enrollment as a franchise of Florida Virtual School (FLVS), but also offers other full time programs through other providers (local districts, virtual charter schools, and/or FLVS full time and flex).
+Part time classes are available for students in 6 grade for any student who wishes to take additional classes and for 4th and 5th grade students who qualify based on state assessments.
 Students may opt to take 7th or 8th period courses through Clay Virtual Academy (a franchise of FLVS) or FLVS for acceleration, original credit or grade forgiveness.
-For more information please see your guidance counselor or cva.oneclay.net.
+For more information please see your guidance school counselor or cva.oneclay.net.